mysticetus-inc/dotcom/site/content/_index.md

 {{< components/page-line >}}

 {{< components/feature-highlight
-	title="Protect Your Bottom Line"
+	title="Reduce Operational Costs"
-	subTitle="Reduce Human Errors, Standardize Reporting"
-	text="Human errors and inefficiencies can cripple an operation.
-Mysticetus catches and addresses PSO errors in the field.
-Accurate calculations and data visualization prevents unnecessary shutdowns and delays.
-Back on shore, generate repeatable, consistent, and publication-ready reports in seconds - not hours.
-Save time, standardize across all PSO providers, and eliminate dependencies on expensive GIS services." image="mysticetus-reporting.png"
+	subTitle="Eliminate Human Errors, Address QA at Point of Collection, Standardize Reporting" text="Human errors and inefficiencies can cripple operational cost models.
+Mysticetus catches and addresses PSO errors as it is collected.
+Accurate calculations and immediate data visualization prevents unnecessary shutdowns and delays.
+Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours.
+Automatic reports save labor time, standardizes across all PSO providers, and eliminate dependencies on expensive GIS services." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"